 If you want to understand where banking is going, you need to look outside of banking.
 The services financial institutions provide are means to other ends: conducting commerce, financing purchases, accruing wealth, and managing risk.
 The ends are moving much faster than the means incumbents are providing; in order to not be slowed down, many of the providers of the ends are reinventing the services their customers need to accelerate adoption of their own products.

 SXSW is the window incumbents need to where the world is going, what is emerging, and most importantly how it is merging.
 SXSW is where you can see how AI and drones are being put into potential practical use.
 You can see how the trend of offline activities being taken online is reversing as more digital is brought onto terra firma through AR, VR, and augmentation.
 Of the 86 applications I reviewed for the SXSW accelerator this year there were still plenty that either weren’t interesting because they didn’t go far enough or were so far fetched they were most likely to appear in a SciFi movie.
 Even understanding these boundary conditions is useful, and there were still plenty of companies in the middle.

 SXSW is showing the user experience of the future.
 Customers don’t want your digital bank.
-Don’t stop building it but don’t expect it to solve your challenges.
-Customers want your bank-- well the means you enable as bank, as part of the other experience.
+Don’t stop building it, but don’t expect it to solve your challenges.
+Customers want your bank-- well the means you enable as a bank, as part of another experience.
 Customer expectations aren’t being set by incremental improvements.
 Expectations are being set by those transforming their experiences.
 Banks that want to thrive in the coming age need to think outside of the banking box and that means drinking from the fire house of SXSW.